frankfka/frankfka/README.md

 ### 🔨 Latest Activity

-- Incoming iOS intern at Shopify
+- iOS intern at Shopify
 - On a Hackathon streak
 - Seeking 2021 Summer internship opportunities
 - Weightlifting & learning to play tennis